 Polly is available for spiritual accompaniment and mentoring in person or by skype.
 Contact her to inquire>>

-Richard Bruxvoort Colligan is a Psalmist, spiritual director and freelance musician.
+Richard Bruxvoort Colligan, MA is a Psalmist, spiritual director and freelance musician.
 He enjoys all manner of projects in theology and the arts.
 Through his company, Worldmaking.net, he is publishing imaginative and adventurous songs for the ever-evolving church.
 Raised in the Midwestern United States, he is a husband to Trish and a dad to Sam.
 Faves: discovery, music, Star Wars, bosc pears, blue, laughter, naps.

 Sibyl Dana Reynolds